Earn up to 3.77% APY2. No account fees. No minimum balances.

 Get Started - It's Free

 Are you struggling to determine the right rental rate for your property?
-As a landlord, rental income is your primary source of revenue, but it can be difficult to know how much to charge.
-This landlord guide on rental rates covers market trends, state laws, operating costs, and tips for calculating how much to rent charge.
+This guide on rental rates covers market trends, state laws, operating costs, and tips for calculating how much to rent charge.

 Factors to consider when comparing similar properties:

-• Location and neighborhood characteristics (e.g., proximity to transportation, schools, amenities, crime rates)
+• Location and neighborhood characteristics (proximity to transportation, schools, amenities, crime rates)

-• Size and layout of the property (e.g., bedrooms, bathrooms, square footage).
+• Size and layout of the property (number of bedrooms and bathrooms, square footage).

 • Average rent price and potential for rental value appreciation